 - 2.3.1 Monitoring locations AMS2 and AMS7 were set up at the proposed locations in accordance with Project Specific EM&A Manual.
 For AMS6 (Dragonair/CNAC (Group) Building), permission on setting up and carrying out impact monitoring works was sought, however, access to the premise has not been granted yet on this report issuing date.
 For monitoring location AMS3 (Ho Yu College), as proposed in the Project Specific EM&A Manual, approval for carrying out impact monitoring could not be obtained from the principal of the school.
 Permission on setting up and carrying out impact monitoring works at nearby sensitive receivers, like Caribbean Coast and Coastal Skyline, was also sought.
 However, approvals for carrying out impact monitoring works within their premises were not obtained.
 Impact air quality monitoring was conducted at site boundary of the site office area in Works Area WA2 (AMS3B) respectively.
-Same baseline and Action Level for air quality, as derived from the baseline monitoring data recorded at Ho Yu College, was adopted for this alternative air quality location. - 2.3.2 Reference is made to ET's proposal of the omission of air monitoring station (AMS 6) dated on 1 November 2012 and EPD's letter dated on 19 November 2012 regarding the conditional approval of the proposed omission of air monitoring station (AMS 6) for Contract No. HY/2010/02.
-The aforesaid omission of Monitoring Station AMS6 is effective since 19 November 2012. - 2.3.3 Figure 2 shows the locations of monitoring stations.
+Same baseline and Action Level for air quality, as derived from the baseline monitoring data recorded at Ho Yu College, was adopted for this alternative air quality location. - 2.3.2 It was observed that a tree near AMS3B may affect the wind flow around the HVS located at AMS3B.
+With no further comment received from IEC, the HVS at AMS3B has been relocated on 8 September 2014 to slightly more than 2 meters separation from it, measured horizontally.
+Same baseline and Action Level for air quality, as derived from the baseline monitoring data recorded at Ho Yu College, was adopted for this alternative air quality location. - 2.3.3 Reference is made to ET's proposal of the omission of air monitoring station (AMS 6) dated on 1 November 2012 and EPD's letter dated on 19 November 2012 regarding the conditional approval of the proposed omission of air monitoring station (AMS 6) for Contract No. HY/2010/02.
+The aforesaid omission of Monitoring Station AMS6 is effective since 19 November 2012. - 2.3.4 Figure 2 shows the locations of monitoring stations.
 Table 2.2 describes the details of the monitoring stations.

-Table 2.2Locations of Impact Air Quality Monitoring Stations
+Table 2.2 Locations of Impact Air Quality Monitoring Stations